LMMS/lommus/README.md

 | Run [`_win_run.bat`](scripts/_win_run.bat)<br><details><summary>**Note**</summary> This batch script is very rudimentary, and may not work as you expect it to</details> | Run [`run.sh`](scripts/run.sh) |

 ## Developing

+The bot uses standard NodeJS APIs and is intended to run normally everywhere using any Node-like runtimes like Deno and Bun.
+You may use other runtimes/package managers while developing LoMMuS, just make sure to ensure compatibility with standard NodeJS.

+### TypeScript

+This repository uses TypeScript's type hinting features to ease development.
+However, please do not use TypeScript code.